 Other ways to serve the PADS program:

-- Transport used linens and towels from a shelter site to the Kendall County Correction Center and return the clean linens and towels to the same site (one time per month; about one hour of time).
+- Laundry Exchange Driver: Transport used linens and towels from a shelter site to the Kendall County Correction Center and return the clean linens and towels to the same site (one time per month; about one hour of time).

 - Serve as a “Volunteer Coordinator” for a particular site.
-This person keeps the schedule and calls volunteers for a specific site.
-This work can be done on your own schedule as you work from home.
+This person maintains a list of volunteers for a specific site and emails a weekly reminder to those on the schedule that week.
+This work can be done on your own time frame and from home.

-- Assist with a wide range of publicity for the PADS program.
+- Join the Volunteers’ Recruiting Team and assist with a wide range of publicity for the PADS program.
+Most of the tasks are done in August, September and October.
+Commitment: as little or as much as you are able.
 Contact PADS to communicate your interests and talents and desire to help the PADS program.